 - MDM is limited from seeing personal content including photos, messages, email contents, call logs, notes, reminders, frequency of app usage, and location.
 (MDM servers generally obtain location data through separate agent apps; in the well known privacy routine, users must explicitly grant permission.)

-- While MDM can can view all the apps installed on the device, as well as install and remove in-house and App Store apps, it cannot remove user-installed apps.
+- While MDM can view all the apps installed on the device, as well as install and remove in-house and App Store apps, it cannot remove user-installed apps.
 (Blacklisting is done indirectly.)

 - MDM can be removed at any time by the user or the institution, and doing so will remove all work apps and accounts.